 You are 60 years old.

-You will get Rs 1 lac each from the end of 72nd year till the end of 99thyear.
-That is 28 instalments of Rs 1 lac each.
+You will get Rs 1 lac each from the end of 72nd year till the end of the 99th year.
+That is 28 installments of Rs 1 lac each.
 Additionally, when you complete 99 years, you will get an additional Rs 10 lacs back.

 IRR will be 6.72% p.a.